DinanII/pong/README.md

 # Dinan's Pong game
 ## Introduction
 This is a pong-like game created in HTML, CSS and JavaScript.
 A tutorial has been followed, which has been mentioned below.
-The game does not support multiplayer on multiple devices.
-The both players are controlled from the same system/keyboard.
+The game does not support multiplayer across multiple devices.
+Both players are controlled from the same system/keyboard.

 ## Controls
 The controls are quite simple and representative.